Website Preloader

 How is stevia extracted through a natural process?

-Farming and drying the leaves
+Farming and Drying the Leaves

 Harvested stevia leaves are sun-dried to reach optimal conditions for natural extraction while retaining sweetness.

-Steeping in water
+Steeping in Water

 The first step of the natural extraction process, pulling steviol glycosides from the stevia leaf, is done by steeping dried stevia leaves into water.

-Primary purification
+Primary Purification

 In the next stage, water and alcohol are used to separate the steviol glycosides from other leaf components and any other potential impurities.